beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

         .. warning::
-            Do not run ``install.py`` in a Windows Subsystem for Linux (WSL) environment while point to the Blender installation on the Windows host.
-If you prefer running the script in a bash-like shell, consider using `Git Bash <https://gitforwindows.org>`_ or similar shell emulators on the Windows host.
+            Do not run ``install.py`` in a Windows Subsystem for Linux (WSL) environment while installing into the Blender on the Windows host.

+            - If you want `beautiful-atoms` on Windows but just prefer bash-like prompt, consider using `Git Bash <https://gitforwindows.org>`_ or similar shell emulators.

+            - Otherwise if you wish to install ``beautiful-atoms`` inside WSL, follow the steps for Linux systems.

         .. note::
             - Due to a `bug in anaconda <https://github.com/ContinuumIO/anaconda-issues/issues/11994>`_,